rambasnet/Docker-Podman/python/README.md

     - `Users/rbasnet/fall2023/beg-python`
     - NOTE - course folder must be lowercase as it's the name used for docker image

-2. Copy all the files from python folder into your course folder
+2. Copy Dovker file from python folder and .sh scripts from root folder into your course folder

 3. Using a Terminal (git-bash on Windows):